 This section offers a lot of flatwater, a few Class I to III rapids, awesome scenery and many excellent natural campsites along the river.
-Starting at an elevation of 4,950 feet msl, the river drops about 400 feet in approximately 44 miles with an average gradient of about 9-10 fpm.
-The current is gentle, but the season is short in late spring and early summer depending upon dam released water from McPhee Reservoir north of the Town of Dolores.
+Starting at an elevation of 4,958 feet msl, the river drops about 400 feet in approximately 45.9 miles with an average gradient of about 8.7 fpm.
+The current is gentle (especially compared to reaches above Slick Rock), but the season is short in late spring and early summer depending almost entirely upon dam released water from McPhee Reservoir north of the Town of Dolores.
 Sandstone canyon walls rise from the river and give a perspective of just how tiny we are in the overall scheme of things.

 The riverbanks will have some poison ivy, though not quite as much as the Slick Rock to Bedrock run, and Tamarisk trees grow in profusion along the river banks making access somewhat difficult at times.
 Native American culture is openly visible in the form of petroglyphs adorning canyon walls and telling stories of how things were many years ago in the Dolores River valley.
 The natural beauty of this area is beyond description.
 This is truly a wilderness run that few will ever experience.
 Side canyons offer excellent hiking and exploration.
 Bring your camera, and save some of that Calamine Lotion from the section above, because you may need it down here, too!